[Amazon FSx for NetApp ONTAP] Tried delivering audit logs of administrative activities to CloudWatch Logs using a Syslog VPC endpoint

 <134>1 2026-06-25T02:56:34+00:00 FsxId08042f911cbc0ead3-01 kern 6223 audit - : FsxId08042f911cbc0ead3-01: 00000004.00005718 0000531d Thu Jun 25 2026 02:56:33 +00:00 [kern_audit:info:6223] 8003e800000002bf:8003e80000000541 :: FsxId08042f911cbc0ead3:ssh :: 10.0.1.21:55784 :: FsxId08042f911cbc0ead3:fsxadmin:fsxadmin :: event notification destination check -node FsxId08042f911cbc0ead3-01 -destination-name syslog :: Success

-Let's actually deliver some EMS events.
+Let's actually have some EMS events delivered.

-FsxId08042f911cbc0ead3::*> event catalog show -message-name *passwd*
+::*> event catalog show -message-name *passwd*

 Message Severity SNMP Trap Type